 Import emails in Thunderbird from another email client

 If you’re switching to Thunderbird from another email client, such as Outlook or another Thunderbird installation, Thunderbird offers a built-in importer that can transfer emails, contacts, and settings.

 - Open Thunderbird and select ‘Tools‘ from the top menu bar.

-- Select ‘Import‘ and choose the email client you want to import from.
+- Select ‘Import‘ and select email client to import.

-- Select the folders you want to import and complete the transfer.
+- Select the folders to import and complete the transfer.

 - Click ‘Finish‘ to complete the import process.

 If you have saved your emails as a ZIP file, you can import them into Thunderbird by following these steps: